drsanches/photobooth/readme.md

 - Add available characters validation
 - Add request id
 - Use @Nullable or/and @NonNull on methods arguments?
-- Add ELK in docker compose
 - Use only cookies instead of authorization header for token?
+- Use docker healthchecks

 ### Tests
 - Test sorting